+These deals are appealing to smaller biotechnology firms lacking cash for marketing campaigns.
+The drug industry is relying on genomics, the latest scientific revolution.
+Genomics refers to the efforts to exploit all of the scientific information flowing into gene databases around the world.
+Every big pharmaceutical company has genomics expertise, but some companies, such as SmithKline, have made it central to their discovery and development efforts.
 When considering a merger or an acquisition, pharmaceutical companies must question whether or not the action will truly deliver the anticipated results and the economic benefits of consolidation will be achieved.
 The latest round of mergers in the industry (Pfizer and Warner- Lambert, Monsanto/Searle and Pharmacia, and Glaxo Wellcome and SmithKline Beecham) involved much complexity and took place in an environment of significant social, economic, and regulatory change.

+” As a strategy for advancing business goals and addressing shareholder needs, pharmaceutical companies consider mergers, acquisitions, and alliances.
 Pharmaceutical companies need to consider “committing to the unification of practices and processes, eliminating or outsourcing all functions and processes that are not of strategic importance, and forging external partnerships that reduce complexity and allow a focus on strategic initiatives and the building of organizational competence” as they compete in an industry that is expected to see more consolidation.